 Hi, I’m Dan, a keen runner, personal trainer, wannabe cyclist, occasional swimmer and unintentional hobbit.
 Thanks for visiting my blog site!
-I started this website a couple of years ago as I was nearing the end of my 20’s and just about getting my life back on track.
+I started this website as I was nearing the end of my 20’s and just about getting my life back on track.
 I had unwittingly fallen into a life of apathy, laziness and self-pity from my many years with an expensive degree and no job prospects; plus a strong ambition with no direction.
 Contempt and jealously for many of those around me seemed to build up as the years went on.
 That is, until I started this running around for fun business…

 I was always a reasonable swimmer as a child.
 Never brilliant, but definitely reasonable, most people would agree.
 I also have a background playing squash in the North West leagues.
 Again, I was never amazing at it, but the vestigial fitness from all the swimming in my younger years allowed me to get away with a degree of laziness and lack of technical skill.